FlowFuse/website/src/blog/2024/03/flowfuse-on-siemens-iot2050.md

 systemctl status node-red
 ```

+In the output look for the text that signifies the service has been stopped.

+> iot2050-debian systemd[1]: Stopped Node-RED.

 4. Now it is time to upgrade your Node.js version.
 To check the version before we get started run ```node -v```.

+You should see an output like this:

+> v12.22.5

 <div style="background-color: #fff4b9; border:1px solid #ffc400; color: #a27110; padding: 12px; border-radius: 6px; font-style: italic;">Warning: updating Node.js will break the MRAA library.
 This will prevent communication to the GPIO of the device.
 Details can be found <a href="https://support.industry.siemens.com/forum/WW/en/posts/iot2050-node-js-versions/297170">here</a>.</div>